After Itō Jakuchū (1716–1800)

 192 × 38 cm (overall); 105.5 × 27 cm (image)

-Two seals appear at the lower left: a square relief seal reading Tō Jokin no in (藤女鈞印) and a round relief seal reading Jakuchū koji (若冲居士).
-The round Jakuchū koji seal corresponds with almost microscopic precision to the same seal impressed on the rooster painting in this collection and on Hanshan and Shide in the collection of the Metropolitan Museum of Art, New York (Mary Griggs Burke Collection).
-When the impressions from all three works are compared, they align not only in overall form but in progressive wear: minute edge losses and small irregularities that register the passage of time through repeated use of the same seal stone.
-Read sequentially, the impressions trace a forensic chronology, recording the seal’s gradual aging.
+Two seals appear at the lower left: a square relief seal reading Tō Jokin no in and a round relief seal reading Jakuchū koji.
+The round Jakuchū koji seal corresponds with extraordinary precision to impressions found on the rooster painting in this collection and on Hanshan and Shide in the collection of the Metropolitan Museum of Art, New York, from the Mary Griggs Burke Collection.
+When the impressions from all three works are compared, they align not only in overall form but also in minute irregularities and progressive wear, suggesting either direct use of the same seal stones or access to impressions derived from closely related exemplars circulating within Jakuchū’s extended sphere of influence.

-The square seal provides a complementary and equally persuasive line of confirmation.
-The square Tō Jokin no in seal on Hanshan and Shide represents a well-documented and fully authenticated example of Jakuchū’s merchant-name seal.
-The square seal on the rooster painting in this collection corresponds with extreme closeness to this type and finds an additional point of confirmation through direct comparison with an authenticated painting sold at Bonhams, London, Goose and Reeds (circa 1770), from The Ethereal Brush: Important Japanese Paintings from a London Collection (10 November 2016).
-That work bears the same combination of seals—Senga zeppitsu (千画絶筆) at the upper right, and at the lower left Tō Jokin no in together with Jakuchū koji—and the square seal aligns in its carving structure and incidental characteristics with the example seen here.
+The square seal provides a complementary and equally compelling line of comparison.
+The Tō Jokin no in seal appearing on Hanshan and Shide represents a well-documented merchant-name seal associated with Jakuchū’s studio practice.
+The corresponding seal on the rooster painting aligns closely with authenticated examples, including Goose and Reeds, circa 1770, sold at Bonhams, London, in The Ethereal Brush: Important Japanese Paintings from a London Collection, 10 November 2016.
+That work bears the same combination of seals — Senga zeppitsu at the upper right and, at the lower left, Tō Jokin no in together with Jakuchū koji — and demonstrates how consistent seal usage could persist across works now occupying very different positions within modern scholarly opinion.